JYOTHY-DAS/Data-Analysis-Class-Notes/Day8.md

 - **0.47 bits** = less uncertainty, more predictable (like flipping a biased coin).
 - **0.15 bits** = very little uncertainty or error, close prediction.
 - **More than 1 bit** (e.g., 2.585 bits) happens when there are multiple outcomes, as in the case of rolling a fair six-sided die, which has more uncertainty.

-When we talk about fractions of a bit or more than 1 bit, we’re describing the **degree of uncertainty or error** in finer terms, just like how we measure small fractions of a dollar.